 "At first I felt a heaviness, as if she were pressing down on my chest, like when I was in my teens.
 But then I realized I wasn’t responsible for what she did to herself.
 Why should I always feel guilty?”

 Martine looked introspective, then hurt, then defiant, then continued: “I was sitting there, drinking with Jean-Marc the whole time.
 We had been there for three hours and we were on our second bottle of wine.
-Jean-Marc was rambling on about manga -- or manganese, or anomie, anime, whatever it was -- while my mother was draping herself for the last time over her velvet chaise-longue.
+Jean-Marc was rambling on about manga — or manganese, or anomie, anime, qu’importe! — while my mother was draping herself for the last time over her velvet chaise-longue.
 Long past plastered.
 In her velvet and crimson living-room across from the theatre."

 Martine looked nostalgic, then sad, as if face-to-face-with the existential drift of our tiny planet, and added: "Her eyes were fixed open, looking at the theatre across the street.
 Le Funambule, The Tight-rope Walker.
 From one stage to the next."

 "I can imagine the drama in my mother's head in those last minutes, after she'd taken the poison.
 She would play her final role as her favourite character from Hamlet: Gertrude, accidentally poisoned by the king who hoped to poison Hamlet instead.
 My mother always said that her husband was too cowardly to stop her from drinking the poisoned wine.
 Le Cochon!
-He let me drink it because he didn't want anyone to know he was to blame.
-She blamed him for everything.
-Her death would prove it."
+He let me drink it because he didn't want anyone to know he was to blame.”

-"My mother died as the ghost had died, as Ophelia had died, and as Gertrude would die: betrayed by them all.
+"My mother died as the ghost had died, as Ophelia had died, and as Gertrude died: betrayed by them all.
 She would drift upward to the stars, joining Ophelia among the crow-flowers and the long purples of heaven."

-Martine was staring into the tiny black well of her espresso, thinking that death was only a moment in time.
-Soon even the thought of the great void -- le grand abîme -- would also be gone.
+Martine stared into the tiny black well of her espresso, thinking that death was only a moment in time.
+Soon even the thought of the great void — le grand abîme — would also be gone.
 She looked up at Kenneth.

 It was time for the protagonist to end the soliloquy, and bring the audience back to the real world.
 The coffee was the transition, the objective correlative.
 She cast her eyes slowly along the table, passing over the blue ring, to his café crême.
 "That's how I think of it now.
 Back then, all I knew was that she was dead.
 The blue ring told me.
 I raised my glass to Jean-Marc, and said to him, My mother is dead."

-Martine had told Kenneth the story of her strange intuition on numerous occasions.
+Martine had told Kenneth the story of her strange intuition on a number of occasions.
 Each time, it bothered him to think of a mind that could experience such a thing.
 A mind he was otherwise enchanted by.
 But what bothered him this time was that her experience occurred while she was drinking with Jean-Marc.
 That part of the story was new.